Ahsome/NIMA-Notes/Med Notes/Diseases/Gastrointestinal/Diarrhea.md

 ---
 # History
 ### Symptoms
 - Diarrhea.
-Number of ti
+Number of times in a

 ### Risk factors: